baloise/design-system/packages/components/src/components/form/bal-field/bal-field-control/readme.md

 #### Properties

+Follow the [Property Usage](https://design.baloise.dev/?path=/docs/usage-property--page) guide to learn how to change properties of the component.

 | Property    | Attribute    | Description                                                    | Type      | Default |
 | ----------- | ------------ | -------------------------------------------------------------- | --------- | ------- |
 | `iconLeft`  | `icon-left`  | Baloise icon for the left side of the input                    | `string`  | `''`    |